OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

 	  })
   </script>
 ```
-Note that although this type parameter is not declared using an @QueryParam("type") parameter of the method that handles GET on the selection dialog, this parameter is available to iotp-adaptorManager:
+Note that although this type parameter is not declared using an @QueryParam("type") parameter of the method that handles GET on the selection dialog, this parameter is available to CE4IoTConnectorManager:

 ```
     public static List<AbstractResource> RequirementAndChangeRequestAndResourceSelector(HttpServletRequest httpServletRequest, final String iotId, String terms)